 After you are finished formatting your page content and before you publish your new page, consider where this information will fit best within your website structure.
 If your new page will be a subpage to provide more specific information about a larger element of your organization, you should set a parent page.

-In the Document settings on the right-hand side of the screen, scroll down and find the Page Attributes section, select the Parent for your new page from a dropdown list of all of the existing, published pages of your website.
+In the Document settings on the right-hand side of the screen, scroll down and find the Page Attributes section.
+Select the Parent Page from a dropdown list of all of the existing, published pages of your website.

 Once that change is made, you’ll see that the page link will be updated to indicate how your new page fits within the overall structure of the website.

 For example, if you’re adding information about your history and set the parent page to About, the page link will change to: https://airy.wiredwebsites.org/about/history

 Once you’ve set a parent page, you can save the page as a draft or publish it.
 If a parent page is not set, the new page will automatically become part of your primary navigation.

 Updating the Sidebar Navigation